Brain based learning strategies are innovative, engaging, and at the cutting-edge of teaching methodology.

 Brown reduces fatigue and gives students a feeling of security.

-Green/Purple brings a sense of peace.
+Green and Purple brings a sense of peace.

 Off-White improves attention and positive feelings.